History of Education and Development in India

 Raleigh Commission (1902) = Recommended higher education reforms, including the introduction of the Senate and Syndicate system.
 Its reports played a crucial role in enacting the Indian Universities Act of 1904.
 It is also known as the Indian Universities Commission.

-Royal Commission (1912) = To analyse the representation of civil servants from various communities in the provincial public services implemented as part of the Morley-Minto reforms.
+Royal Commission (1912) = Analysed the representation of civil servants from various communities in the provincial public services implemented as part of the Morley-Minto reforms.

-Saddler Commission (1917) = Proposals to prevent Government interference in academics, introduce the Honours program, and establish an inter-university board.
+Saddler Commission (1917) = Proposed to prevent Government interference in academics, introduced the Honours program, established an inter-university board and standardised the education system like 10+2+3.
 It is also called the Calcutta University Commission.

 Hartog Commission (1929) = Identified the causes of stagnation in basic education, emphasized the consolidation of the education system, and advocated for the promotion of technical and business education.

 Sargent Commission (1944) = Emphasized pre-primary education for 3 to 6-year-olds and advocated for free, compulsory primary education for those aged 6 to 11 (junior basic) and 11 to 14 (senior basic).
-It also introduced the 10+2+3 system and aimed for universal literacy by 1984.
+It also aimed for universal literacy by 1984.

 Phule Family (1848)